Pavel-research/raml-specs-separated/metamodel.md

 values can have annotations associated with it. annotations are not considered to be part of the value shape and are stored separately. **This is oftopic here, but is actually important**

 We use RAML Types to define shape(structure) of the `Fragments`.
-Some of fragments and properties may have additional semantic validation associated with them.
+Some of fragments and properties may have additional semantic validation associated with them, in a few cases fragment also may have a rules for transforming object structure which should be executed on one structure refinement stages of the parsing

 `Named` or `public` fragments, some of the fragments defining the language can be used at the root of RAML document, this fragments should have a public name and their corresponding classes should inherit from a `PublicFragment` class.